 Cvencek, D., Meltzoff, A. N. and Greenwald, A. G. (2011), "Math–Gender Stereotypes in Elementary School Children."
 Child Development, 82: 766–779.

 External authorities across the U.S. have researched – and validated – PLTW’s impact.

 - PLTW contributes to a strong, positive impact on mathematics and science achievement1

 - PLTW has a positive influence on students’ career interest and likelihood to continue their education

 - PLTW offers a pathway to prepare and motivate students to enter careers in science and engineering

-- PLTW students scored higher on the state’s mathematics assessment and were more prepared for higher education institutions in the state3
+- PLTW students in Texas scored higher on the state’s mathematics assessment and were more prepared for higher education institutions in the state3

 Van Overschelde, James P. (Spring 2013) Project Lead The Way Students More Prepared For Higher Education.
 Texas State University.
 American Journal of Engineering Education, 4(1).